-- Digital therapeutics (DTx) delivers evidence-based therapies via software that replace or complement the existing treatment of a disease.
+- Digital therapeutics (DTx) delivers evidence-based chronic and behavioral therapies via software that replace or complement the existing treatment of a disease.

 - Insider Intelligence forecasts DTx to be a $56 billion global opportunity by 2025

 - Do you work in the Healthcare industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

 As pandemic anxiety and depression continue to harm people’s mental health, digital therapeutics (DTx) is more important than ever before.
 This, combined with the $18.5 billion Teladoc-Livongo merger, has heated up competition in the virtual care space and catapulted the global DTx market to reach $56 billion over the next five years.

 DTx delivers evidence-based therapeutic interventions via software, like mobile health and wellness apps, that replace or complement the existing treatment of a disease.
 They diverge from the broader digital health market in that they must be approved by regulatory bodies—and displaying proof-of-concept is at the core of their model.

 DTx vendors leverage their tech to treat chronic and behavioral conditions, which gobble up the lion’s share of the US’ healthcare spending.
 The surging need for therapeutic treatments combined with long-term effects of the pandemic is fueling growth in the global DTx market.

 Last year, Insider Intelligence expected the DTx space to hit nearly $9 billion by 2025, but its new forecasts expect DTx to be a $56 billion global opportunity by 2025.

 Over the next five years, there will likely be an uptick in merger and acquisition (M&A) activity and closures among DTx companies.
 Pharmaceutical companies will likely also become active acquirers of DTx providers, and large M&As are a key sign of market maturity and future growth.